 Staff, pupils and parents are not aware of the school's procedures (including on self-isolation and testing) should anyone display symptoms of COVID-19 Staff, pupils and parents have received clear communications informing them of current government guidance on the actions to take should anyone display symptoms of COVID-19 and how this will be implemented in the school.
-This guidance has been explained to staff and pupils as part of the induction process and systems are in place to validate understanding Any updates or changes to this guidance are communicated in a timely and effective way to all staff and partners Staff, pupils and parents are not aware of the school's procedures should there be a confirmed case of COVID- 19 in the school Staff, pupils and parents have received clear communications informing them of current government guidance on confirmed cases of COVID-19 and how this will be implemented in the school.
+This guidance has been explained to staff and pupils as part of the induction process and systems are in place to validate understanding Any updates or changes to this guidance are communicated in a timely and effective way to all staff and partners Staff, pupils and parents are not aware of the school's procedures should there be a confirmed case of COVID-19 in the school Staff, pupils and parents have received clear communications informing them of current government guidance on confirmed cases of COVID-19 and how this will be implemented in the school.
 This guidance has been explained to staff and pupils as part of the induction process.
-Staff, pupils and parents are not aware or are not compliant with self-isolation requirements Consistent and repetitive reinforcement of the need for pupils and staff to stay home of they are unwell, reminding them that early onset symptoms can be complex Consistent and repetitive reinforcement supported by high vigilance of the requirement to self-isolate at home for 10 clear days if identified as a close contact of a positive Covid-19 case.
-This includes household members Reinforce the new requirement to self-isolate for travel reasons should that occur 3 Preventative measures to reduc e risk of transmission through breaches of social distancing or good hygiene 3.1 Staff induction and CPD Staff are not trained in new procedures, leading to risks to health A virtual induction and CPD programme is delivered to all staff prior to reopening, which includes: Infection control Fire safety and evacuation procedures Constructive behaviour management Safeguarding Risk management Ensure comms to all first aiders to revert to March 2021 procedures 3.2 Communication strategy
+Staff, pupils and parents are not aware or are not compliant with self-isolation requirements Consistent and repetitive reinforcement of the need for pupils and staff to stay home of they are unwell, reminding them that early onset symptoms can be complex Consistent and repetitive reinforcement supported by high vigilance of the requirement to self-isolate at home for 10 clear days if test positive.
+Reinforce the new requirement to self-isolate for travel reasons should that occur 3 Preventative measures to reduce risk of transmission through breaches of social distancing or good hygien e 3.1 Staff induction and CPD Staff are not trained in new procedures, leading to risks to health A virtual induction and CPD programme is delivered to all staff prior to reopening, which includes: Infection control Fire safety and evacuation procedures Constructive behaviour management Safeguarding Risk management Ensure comms to all first aiders to revert to March 2021 procedures 3.2 Communication strategy